ovh/docs/pages/platform/kubernetes-k8s/backing-up-cluster-with-velero/guide.en-gb.md

 kubectl apply -f velero-snapclass.yaml
 ```

-In ourcase, the result looks like this:
+In our case, the result looks like this:

 <pre class="console"><code>$ kubectl apply -f velero-snapclass.yaml